-{\sf {Step 3.} } Let us prove the necessity in (\ref{2}) for $1<p<2.$ The proof for $1< p \le 2$ is similar to $2\le p <\infty$.
-The only difference is that we use Paley's theorem on Fourier coefficients instead of Zygmund's theorem.
+{\sf {Step 3.} } Here we show the necessity in (\ref{2}) for the case of $1<p<2.$ In this case the proof is similar to the proof of the case $2\le p <\infty$.
+The only difference is that we use Paley's theorem on Fourier coefficients instead of Zygmund's Lemma \ref{stlak}.
 In this case we consider the sum of $f_{2}(x)$ and the following function

-{\sf {Step 4.} } To prove the necessity in (\ref{3}) and (\ref{7}), we consider the general case $1\le p\le \infty.$ Let $\Phi$ be the class of all decreasing null-sequences.
+{\sf {Step 4.}} To prove the necessity in (\ref{3}) and (\ref{7}), we consider the general case of $1\le p\le \infty.$ Let $\Phi$ be the class of all decreasing null-sequences.
 It is clear that

 Let us assume that $\frac{\gamma_n}{\lambda_n}= O \left[\omega\left(\frac{1}{n}\right)\right]$ does not hold for all $\,\gamma\in \Phi$ and $W^{\lambda,\beta}_p \subset H^p_{\alpha+\rho}[\omega]$.
 Then there exist $\gamma=\{\gamma_n\}\in \Phi$ and $\{C_{n}\uparrow \infty\}$ such that $\frac{\gamma_{m_n}}{\lambda_{m_n}}\ge C_{n} \omega\left(\frac{1}{m_n}\right).$ Further, we choose a subsequence $\left\{m_{n_k} \right\}$ such that $\frac{m_{n_{k+1}}}{m_{n_k}}\ge 2$ and $\gamma_{m_{n_k}}\le 2^{-k}.$ Consider the series